tumblrkaga/gmailAPI/README.md

 1. While running for the first time, gmail will give an error message "This app isn't verified".
 Please do the below steps to allow the application to access the email:
     * Go to Advanced
     * Grant permisstion
-    * Allow
-  Now, the authentication is completed
+    * Allow Now, the authentication is completed
-2.
+2. The libraries needed for the application should also be installed by using the below command: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib